Why You Should Avoid Pay-for-Performance SEO

 Tactic #1: Vanity Keywords

-One tactic pay-for-performance agencies may use is to only target extremely long-tail, zero-volume keywords to show quick growth to their clients.
-While targeting long-tail keywords is good when a part of a larger keyword strategy, solely focusing on them results in few conversions and little organic traffic since they typically have zero search volume.
-Yes, targeting zero-search-volume keywords can be valuable as part of a comprehensive SEO campaign.
-However, going after them without targeting higher-volume keywords will result in inflated keyword rankings without a corresponding jump in traffic.
+Targeting long-tail keywords is good when part of a larger keyword strategy, but solely focusing on those terms results in few conversions and little organic traffic since they typically have zero search volume.
+And yes, targeting zero-search-volume keywords can be valuable as part of a comprehensive SEO campaign.
+But going after them without targeting higher-volume keywords will result in inflated keyword rankings without a corresponding jump in traffic.

 Tactic #2: Keyword Stuffing